Northern Adventure ferry

 Northern Adventure ferry ship (BC FERRIES)

-All passengers must vacate their staterooms 30 min prior to homeport arrival.
+All passengers must vacate their staterooms 30 minutes prior to homeport arrival.

 Shipboard dining and entertainment options

-• Elevators (passenger lifts) accessing all decks
+• Elevators (passenger lifts) servicing all decks.

-• Pet Area
+• Pet Area.

-• First Aid Room (Doctor's Office, midship-aft on Deck 5)
+• First Aid Room (Doctor’s Office, midship–aft on Deck 5).

-The ferry's decks are named as follows: Deck 7 is "Sun", decks 5-6 are "Passenger", Deck 4 is "Vehicle", Deck 3 is "Platform", Deck 2 is "Vehicle / Bus".
+The ferry’s decks are named as follows: Deck 7 is “Sun,” decks 5–6 are “Passenger,” Deck 4 is “Vehicle,” Deck 3 is “Platform,” and Deck 2 is “Vehicle/Bus.”

 BC FERRIES deals

-"Inside Passage" 1-day ferry cruises (overnight crossings) are offered in the summer (June through September) with departures from:
+“Inside Passage” 1-day ferry cruises (overnight crossings) are offered in summer (June through September) with departures from:

 • (ship Northern Expedition or Northern Adventure) from Prince Rupert to Port Hardy, Bella Bella, and Klemtu